reallyreadit/web/readme.md

 2. Build the extension

         gulp build:dev:extension
+3. Load the extension in a browser
+    - Chrome
-2. Go to chrome://extensions and enable "Developer mode"
+        1. Go to chrome://extensions and enable "Developer mode"
-3. Click "Load unpacked extension..." and select the output directory (`bin/dev/extension`)
+        2. Click "Load unpacked extension..." and select the output directory (`bin/dev/extension`)
+    - Firefox
+        1. Go to about:debugging
+        2. Click "This Firefox"
+        2. Click "Load Temporary Add-on" and select the `manifest.json` file from the output directory (`bin/dev/extension`)
 ### Native Client
 1. Configure the native client reader